 With regard to Environmental issues EAMRA has, according to the Mineral Resources Act, to make a decision based on assessments and proposals for decisions from one or more scientific and independent environmental institutions.
-Therefore they are presently cooperating closely with DCE/Danish Center for Environment and Energy and with the Greenland Institute of Natural Resources (GN), Pinngortitaleriffik.
+Therefore they are presently cooperating closely with DCE/Danish Center for Environment and Energy and with the GN), Pinngortitaleriffik.